-That being said, everything that we see and have and that moves us and influences us are ideas.
+Everything that we see and have and that moves us and influences us are ideas.

-This world of ideas — this world in which we swim and which in turn moves us — is what Haanel meant when he wrote “plastic mind substance.”
-Think how often the world is changed by an idea — an idea that is brought to fruition by one’s actions and daring.
+This world of ideas — this world in which we swim and which in turn moves us — is what Mr. Haanel meant when he wrote “plastic mind substance.”
+Think how often the world is changed by an idea — an idea brought to fruition by one’s actions and daring.

-The car, the light bulb, the indoor toilet, the computer, the cellular phone: All ideas that in turn changed us and changed the world in which we “swim.”
+… Each and every idea that in turn changed us and changed the world in which we “swim.”